-Fault 2 Fault 1 or 2 The 7700 frame has a global status line that any card can pull active.
-With this control, you can select the condition for the card to cause the line to go active.
-Also included on the frame status signal is card power supply monitoring.
-This is derived with hardware and can not be disabled from the status signal.
+The 7700 frame has a global status line that any card can pull active.
+With this control, the user can select the condition for the card to cause the line to go active.
+Also included on the frame status signal is the card power supply monitoring.
+This is derived with hardware and cannot be disabled from the status signal.